What is the spiritual meaning of anorexia? This article has some ideas based on my lived experience…

 10) I began to accept help and receive love from others, especially my partner Kris, friends, family and amazing clients.
 I accepted food parcels when money was tight, instead of going without.
 The book Compassion by Osho was a lifesaver.

 11) I did the Landmark Forum to let go of angst, which was extremely confronting.
 It was a productive experience but I no longer attend their events due to their marketing style and other concerns over their true motivations and ethics.
 More on the courses I’ve studied

 12) I educated myself on anorexia and its impacts on the brain.
 Starvation reduces your decision-making ability and memory so you fall into a vicious cycle of stress and regret.
 It takes long-term external support to install new habits.

 15) I made mealtimes sacred.
 I ate outdoors in the garden whenever possible, and blessed my food and body before eating.
 Someone once said to me ‘your body is like a puppy – you need to feed and walk it because you’re its owner’.
 This changed my whole perspective on having a physical body.

 16) I switched to fresh water to open my Third Eye and improve my digestion.
 Excess fluoride and chlorine don’t agree with me.
-I now order spring water for $10 a week that’s home delivered.
-I also have a filter shower head which makes the water sweet to drink.
+I drink spring water and have a filter shower head.

 17) I joined an extras agency while I was at my thinnest, before realising that I hate the idea of being hired for my looks.
 I no longer gossip about people’s bodies – that’s God’s business, not mine.